Sampling Off-Axis Neutrino Fluxes with the Short-Baseline Near Detector: Physics Opportunities of SBND-PRISM

 We show several cases for the cross-section uncertainties, ranging from 2\% to 200\% uncorrelated uncertainty.
-As expected, enlarging the uncorrelated cross-section uncertainties leads to a clear loss of sensitivity: freedom in changing the cross-section energy dependence can accommodate any spectral feature arising from sterile neutrinos.
+As expected, enlarging the uncorrelated cross-section uncertainties leads to a loss of sensitivity: freedom in changing the cross-section energy dependence can accommodate any spectral feature arising from sterile neutrinos.
 This effect is significantly mitigated when leveraging SBND-PRISM.
 For cross-section systematic uncertainties greater than (15--20)\%, the improvement in the sensitivity due to incorporating SBND-PRISM is substantial.
 For smaller cross-section uncertainties, the effect is more modest.
 As discussed in \cref{sec:fluxes}, the spectral distortions induced by sterile neutrinos have a geometry dependence (\cref{fig:benchmark-prism}).
 This can be traced back to the fact that while the $\nu_\mu\to\nu_e$ signal comes mostly from neutrinos from pion two-body decays, the $\nu_e$ background is dominated by three-body decays of muons and kaons, and has a different neutrino angular distribution.
 This is the cause of the SBND-PRISM approach being robust against large cross-section uncertainties.

 Furthermore, the use of SBND-PRISM introduces improvements to the experimental sensitivity.
-Comparing with and without PRISM for a small 2\% uncertainty in \cref{fig:sensitivity:all}, we can observe a gain in sensitivity of 10 to 20\%, depending on the value of $\sin^2(2\theta)$ when using SBND-PRISM.
+Comparing with and without SBND-PRISM for a small 2\% uncertainty in \cref{fig:sensitivity:all}, we can observe a gain in sensitivity of 10\%-20\%, depending on the value of $\sin^2(2\theta)$ when using SBND-PRISM.

 A comprehensive evaluation of the impact of the SBND-PRISM approach on sterile neutrino searches requires a full SBN analysis.
 While this study is limited to SBND, the techniques and results presented here motivate further exploration within the broader SBN context.